 Council tax reduction, housing benefit and local council support

 See Claiming Benefits or Not Claiming Benefits above for guidance on these benefits and other financial support.
 And remember to check with a benefits calculator like entitledto.co.uk to see what else you could be eligible for.

 Can my children still get free school meals?

 Can I still get free school meals for my children if they can’t attend school due to coronavirus?

-There should be a meal replacement or food parcel, for any free school meals your child was getting if your child is not in attendance at school for any of the following reasons:
+There should be a meal option, for any free school meals your child was getting if your child is not in attendance at school for any of the following reasons:

 - They are self-isolating, or